dream11/vertx-rest/README.md

     }
 }
 ```
+Note:
+* The return type of the resource method(`healthcheck()` in the above example) should ideally be a Java class based on the expected response schema.
+In case of exceptions, CompletionStage<Throwable> can be returned directly.
+If the exception needs to be handled, handle it using the ExceptionMapper described in the section Exception Handling.
-The `@ApiResponse` is only required for creating swagger specification file.
+* The `@ApiResponse` is only required for creating swagger specification file.
 (Refer [this](https://github.com/swagger-api/swagger-core/wiki/Annotations) for more annotations)

 #### Validations